Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Chapter

-#@SECTION: 0..1 aggr This element records the documentation
+0..1 aggr This element records the documentation

 requested by CARB.